 Climbing skin glue does not last forever.
 It gets dirty, becomes patchy and gets gooey.
-All of these problems can leave your climbing skins performing poorly, and there’s nothing like bad skin glue to wreck an otherwise excellent day of skiing.
-But there are some climbing skin maintenance and refresh tips to help you avoid the full (dreaded) re-glue project.
+Glue problems can wreck an otherwise excellent day of skiing.
+But there are some climbing skin maintenance tips and tricks to help you avoid the full (dreaded) reglue project.

 Reactivating the glue is easy to do with a waxing iron.

 - Heat the iron to a medium heat.

 - Clamp the skin firmly to a clean, flat surface.

-- Be careful not to push the glue, but just let the iron gently float across the surface leaving a “wet look”.
+- Be careful not to push the glue around too much.
+Let the iron gently float across the surface leaving a “wet look.”

-- If the glue has a lot of water in it, you will see the glue “foam up” and sizzle as the water evaporates.
+- When the glue has a lot of water in it, you will see the glue “foam up” and sizzle as the water evaporates.

-- If the glue has just lost it’s stickiness the melting will drive the contaminates into the glue, and bring fresh glue to the surface allowing the glue molecules to spring back to their original (tacky) shape.
+- If the glue has just lost it’s stickiness the melting will drive the contaminates into the glue, bring fresh glue to the surface and allow the glue molecules to spring back to their original (tacky) shape.

-- If the problem was just lumpy glue, this method will restore the surface for better contact and adhesion.
+- Given lumpy glue, the ironing method will restore an even surface for better contact and adhesion.

-Intrigued with the idea, I gave the iron a try on a pair of skins that I’d previously given up on as in need of a full re-glue.
+Intrigued with the idea, I gave the glue reactivation a try on a pair of skins that I’d previously given up on as in need of a full re-glue.
 The old glue was patchy and so gooey that it left residue on the ski base.
 I was amazed at how well the iron took care of the problem.
-I was able to evenly redistribute the glue.
-Lui does caution against pushing the glue around, but I found a little redistribution and removal helped my skins dramatically.
-Since that first glue refresh project, I have started adding a layer of parchment paper (NOT wax paper) over the glue and ironing against the parchment.
-The iron still takes care of buisiness, and the parchment keeps your iron clean!
+I was able to redistribute the glue and give it a fresh clean look.
+Lui cautions against pushing the glue around, but I found a little redistribution and removal helped my skins.
+Since that first glue refresh project, I have started adding a layer of parchment paper over the glue and ironing against the parchment.
+The iron still takes care of business, and the parchment keeps your iron clean.